mitraman/eventful/manuscript/ch02-architecture.md

 One of the key advantages of the ECS approach is that, by carrying details of the data that was added/changed, it can reduce traffic on the network.
 This is different than using the EN approach (see above).
 Of course, by adding more information in the message, you also increase the size of messages and run the risk of carrying around data that few recipients really want or need.

-Below is an example of an ECS-style message.
+Below is an example of an ECS message.
 This one comes from Amazon'e AWS platform [^ch02-macie].

 {caption: "A typical event carried state message"}
 ```javascript